-- Firms must establish and maintain adequate and appropriate policies and procedures to forestall and prevent operations relating to money laundering - Appropriate controls should take account of the risks faced by the firm's business

-Actions required, to be kept under regular review \geq

-- Establish and maintain adequate and appropriate policies and procedures to forestall and prevent money laundering - Introduce appropriate controls to take account of the risks faced by the firm's business - Maintain appropriate control and oversight over outsourced activities
+$\triangleright$ Relevant law/regulation Regulations 19 - 24 SYSC Chapters 2, 3, 3A, 6 $\triangleright$ Core obligations Firms must establish and maintain adequate and appropriate policies and procedures to forestall and prevent operations relating to money laundering Appropriate controls should take account of the risks faced by the firm's business $\triangleright$ Actions required, to be kept under regular review Establish and maintain adequate and appropriate policies and procedures to forestall and prevent money laundering Introduce appropriate controls to take account of the risks faced by the firm's business Maintain appropriate control and oversight over outsourced activities

-General legal and l regulato ry obligations General Regulation 20(1) SYSC 3, 6 2.1 There is a requirement for firms to establish and maintain appropriate and risk-based policies and procedures in order to prevent operations related to money laundering or terrorist financing.
+General legal and regulatory obligations General Regulation 19(1)(a) SYSC 3, 6 2.1 Firms are required to establish and maintain policies, controls and procedures to mitigate and manage effectively the risks of money laundering and terrorist financing identified in its risk assessment.
 FCA-regulated firms have similar, regulatory obligations under SYSC.
 2.2 This chapter provides guidance on the internal controls that will help firms meet their obligations in respect of the prevention of money laundering and terrorist financing.
 There are general obligations on firms to maintain appropriate records and controls more widely in relation to their business; this guidance is not intended to replace or interpret these wider obligations.
-Appropriate contro ols in the c context of financial crime prevention Regulations 20, 21 2.3 There are specific requirements under the ML Regulations for the firm to establish adequate and appropriate policies and procedures relating to: internal control; risk assessment and management (see Chapter 4); customer due diligence and ongoing monitoring (see Chapter 5); record keeping (see Chapter 8); reporting of suspicions (see Chapter 6); the monitoring and management of compliance with such policies and procedures (see paragraph 3.27); and the internal communication of such policies and procedures (which includes staff awareness and
+Appropriate contro ols in the co ntext of financial crime prevention Regulation 19(1)(b), (c), (2) 2.3 A firm's policies, controls and procedures must be proportionate with regard to the size and nature of its business, and must be approved by its senior management and kept under regular review.
+A firm must maintain a written record of its policies, controls and procedures.
+Regulations 19, 21(1) 2.4 There are specific requirements under the ML Regulations for the firm to establish adequate and appropriate policies, controls and procedures relating to: internal controls, including where appropriate employee screening and the appointment of an internal audit function; risk management practices (see Chapter 4); customer due diligence and ongoing monitoring (see Chapter 5); record keeping (see Chapter 8); reporting of suspicions (see Chapter 6); the monitoring and management of the effectiveness of, and compliance with, such policies and procedures, (see paragraphs 3.33-3.36); and the internal communication of such policies and procedures (which includes staff awareness and training) (see Chapter 7).